grafana/tempo/docs/sources/tempo/configuration/_index.md

         # Memcached caching configuration block
         memcached:

-            # hostname for memcached service to use.
+            # Hostname for memcached service to use.
 If empty and if addresses is unset, no memcached will be used.
             # Example: "host: memcached"
             [host: <string>]